 With a shared inbox, all of your online customer interactions will exist in a single platform that's accessible to every employee.
 You can then efficiently collaborate on conversations with other agents, all from the same inbox.
-This encourages teamwork and improves internal communication at your business.
+This promotes teamwork and improves team-wide communication.

 3. Organize customer conversations.

-Before we talk about some of the popular shared inbox tools available, let's talk about one that you may already work with at your company.
-In fact, most people don't realize that Outlook supports a shared inbox feature that can combine multiple accounts under one folder.
+Before we talk about some of the popular shared inbox tools available, let's talk about one that you may already work with at your company — Outlook.
+This will provide insight into what establishing a shared inbox may look like.

 Outlook Combined Inbox

 Unfortunately, Outlook doesn't outright offer a feature for a combined inbox, which can be a major roadblock for businesses.
-However, it's relatively simple to create a custom unified inbox using the following steps:
+However, it's relatively simple to create a custom and unified Microsoft Outlook inbox using the following steps:

-If you're looking for a more automated setup process, take a look at the section below for a list of the most popular shared inbox apps.
+If you're looking for a more automated setup process, review the section below for a list of six popular shared inbox apps.

 6 Multiple Email Account Apps